sharifuzzaman16/sharifuzzaman16/README.md

 ###

 <p align="left">I'm Sharifuzzaman Eusuf, a self-taught developer with a deep passion for technology that started at a young age.
-My curiosity led me down the path of coding, and now, I get to turn my creative ideas into reality every day.<br><br>- 🔭 I’m looking for a full-time position<br>- 📚 I'm currently learning Next.JS<br>- ⚡ In my free time I'm likely hanging out with my cats.</p>
+My curiosity led me down the path of coding, and now, I get to turn my creative ideas into reality every day.<br>When I'm not coding, I'm likely strolling in the afternoon or hanging out with my cats.
+Like them, I'm curious and always eager to learn something new in the world of development.<br><br>- 🔭 I’m looking for a full-time position<br>- 📚 I'm currently learning Next.JS<br>- ⚡ In my free time I'm likely hanging out with my cats.</p>

 ###